-The long slow, slog that is improvement in the labor market continued in July, the Labor Department reported Friday.
-For many job seekers, that means the difficulty that many have experienced in landing a new position remains.
+The long, slow slog that is improvement in the labor market continued in July, the Labor Department reported Friday.
+For many job seekers, that means the difficulty many have experienced in landing a new position remains.

 - Automobile manufacturers had fewer seasonal layoffs in July, adding 12,800 jobs during the month for a total of 789,500.
 That's up nearly 68,000 from a year ago.

 - Overall, most sectors added jobs.
 That was true especially in manufacturing, health care and the huge service industry.

 - The number of discouraged workers -- those who have given up looking for work -- dropped by 267,000 compared to a year ago, when more than 1.1 million could be counted as discouraged.

 - The number of long-term unemployed fell.
 Those out of work for 6 months or more fell by 185,000 or 3.4 percent.